Why Lease the Hyundai I30?

-If, in choosing a Focus-sized Family Hatchback, you merely want to buy a very good one and pay as little as possible for it, then Hyundai has a proposition for you - its third generation i30, now much improved.
-The more efficient engines now feature mild hybrid tech, plus there's a smarter look both inside and out and extra safety kit and media connectivity.
-Overall, it's certainly a more competitive proposition than before.
+If, in choosing a Focus-sized Family Hatchback, you merely want to buy a very good one and pay as little as possible for it, then Hyundai has a proposition for you - its much improved third generation i30.
+With more efficient engines, a smarter look and the option of an impressive dual-clutch 7-speed auto gearbox, it's certainly a more competitive proposition than before.
 Spacious, sensibly-specced and value-laden, this is one car that all the other big volume manufacturers are keeping their eye on.

 The introduction of new engine technology has kept Hyundai right on the pace of the class best when it comes to efficiency and carbon dioxide emissions.
-These can be as low as 124g/km if you opt for the 1.6-litre CRDi diesel, which also manages 58.9mpg on the combined cycle.
-In conventional form, the base 1.0-litre T-GDI petrol unit puts out 133g/km of CO2 and manages 48.7mpg.
+These can be as low as 99g/km if you opt for the 1.6-litre CRDi diesel, which also manages 67.3mpg on the combined cycle.
+The 1.0-litre T-GDI petrol unit puts out 115g/km of CO2 and manages 48.7mpg.
 And the 1.4-litre T-GDI variant delivers 124g/km and 42.8mpg.
-Fuel saving technologies include Integrated Stop & Go (ISG), low rolling-resistance tyres, an alternator management system (AMS) and a drag-reducing 'active air flap' in the front grille, similar to the technology offered on the Ford Focus.
+Fuel saving technologies include Integrated Stop & Go (ISG), low rolling-resistance tyres, an alternator management system (AMS) and a drag-reducing 'active air flap' in the front grille, similar to the technology introduced on the Ford Focus.
 All of this is aided by a slippery drag coefficient and the 7DCT auto gearbox provides an improvement in fuel consumption and CO2 emissions of up to 20% compared to a conventional six-gear automated transmission.
 Residual values of the old i30 suffered a little due to market oversupply which is a nice problem for Hyundai to have but one that can come back and bite them when looking for repeat business.
 That problem tailed off a little towards the end of the previous model's life when buyers were able to negotiate bigger discounts from the new list price, offsetting the depreciation somewhat.

 In summary then, an effective package - as this i30 has always been.
 For complete desirability in this segment though, you sense that in the future, a touch of unpredictability might be needed from Hyundai when it comes to a car of this sort, something truly ground-breaking that still ticks all the boxes on every Family Hatch buyer's wish list.
 We've little doubt that one day, the brand will provide it.
 In the meantime though, what we already have here is still enough to leave the industry's more established car makers with furrowed brows.
 Ultimately, it's hard to do too much better for the money.
 Which means that for the time being at least, the i's still have it.